hugof98/DataMining_MasterProject/README.md

 # DataMining_MasterProject
-Project for the class Data Mining from the master Data Science and Advanced Analytics
+This project group project made on the first semester for the coruse Data Mining of the master in Data Science and Advanced Analytics.
+The main objective was to develop a unsupervied learning project using the models mencioned in the classes.